 Looking for restaurants near the American Museum of Natural History?
 We get it — our tours need fuel.

 You’re probably either already near the museum and your stomach’s growling, or you’re planning a trip and want the lowdown on the best restaurants near the natural history museum.
-Maybe you’re bringing your company on tour with us and want to grab a bite afterward.
+Maybe you’re doing team building in NYC and want to grab a bite afterward.

 Either way, we’ve got you covered.
 Below is our current shortlist for amazing food spots near the American Museum of Natural History.

 On this page you’ll find restaurants near the museum of natural history categorized as quick eats, bang for your buck, delicious sit-down, brunch & coffee, vegan & juice, drinks, and splurge.
 Your tastebuds will thank you.

 Here’s our current shortlist for favorite food spots near the American Museum of Natural History:

 Gray’s Papaya — The quintessential New York hot dog.
 Grab one (or two) to go with any combination of sauerkraut, relish, cheese, mustard and ketchup on your way to the natural history museum.

 Barney Greengrass — Universally loved and touted as an NYC staple.
 One Yelper calls it “the epitome of a fast-pace, high energy, NYC deli experience.”
 You can be in and out in no time with fresh, doughy bagels topped with sturgeon (their speciality), lox, nova, or anything you’d like.